person experiencing gaslighting and emotional confusion in dim light

 What Is Gaslighting?

-Gaslighting is a form of psychological manipulation where an abuser makes the victim question their perceptions, memory, and even sanity.
-The goal of the abuser is to get control, not just over behaviour but also over identity of the victim.
+Gaslighting is a form of psychological manipulation where an abuser makes the victim question their perceptions, memory and even sanity leading to confusion and self-doubt.
+The goal of the abuser is to get control over the behaviour and the identity of the victim.

 How Gaslighting Manipulates the Brain